Rohitbista/Nepal_Kanun_Patrika_Web_Scrapper/README.md

-# Nepal Kanoon Patrika Scraper
+# Nepal Kanun Patrika Scraper

 A Python-based web scraper for extracting legal case details from the Nepal Kanoon Patrika (NKP) website (https://nkp.gov.np/).
 This tool scrapes case information, saves it to a SQLite database, and stores HTML files for offline processing.
 It supports various case types and years, with robust error handling and retry mechanisms.